revpriest/fudz/README.md

 yourwebsite.com/fudz/twitteru/revpriest
 ```

+And if you edit those URLs to different mastodon
+hosts or twitter usernames you can get feeds for
+different people.

 Edit the secrets.php to make sure you add your
 RSS reader's IP addresses and avoid running some
 kinda open relay that could fill up your cache
 if everyone was using it.

+Keep an eye on that cache size in general in fact.

 ## Troubleshooting